khethiwejd/example-repo/README.md

 My Fashion Hobby

 This is a static page created in my early days of coding, to showcase my love for fashion.
-Semantic HTML was used and itwas also styled.
+Semantic HTML was used and it was styled to fit my personality.